 S-101 Geo feature: Island Group (N) (S-101 DCEG Clause 5.5)

+S-101 Association: Island Aggregation (N) (S-101 DCEG Clause 25.9)

+S-101 Association: Text Association (N) (S-101 DCEG Clause 25.16)

 In general, the guidance for the encoding of geographic names remains unchanged in S-101.
 See S-101 DCEG clause 2.5.8.
 However, the following additional requirements for S-57 attribution must be noted:

-The S-101 feature Island group has been introduced in S-101 to provide an dedicated method for trhe encoding of named groups of islands and archipelagos.
+The S-101 feature Island group has been introduced in S-101 to provide a dedicated method for the encoding of named groups of islands and archipelagos.
 This information may be encoded in S-57 using a LNDRGN object covering or centred in the group of islands.
 In order for this information to be converted across to an incidence of Island Group S-101, the attribute INFORM on the LNDRGN must be populated with a text string in the format Island group, noting that this should be done at the source database level only so as to avoid unwanted additional clutter in ECDIS (see clause 2.3).
 The S-101 Land Region feature resulting from the conversion of the LNDRGN should be removed from the converted S-101 dataset in this case.

 Information encoded in the attribute NOBJNM, when converted to S-101, requires an entry in the feature name complex attribute instance, sub-attribute language to indicate the language of the name.
 There is no corresponding attribute in S-57 to provide this information.
 Data Producers will be required to manually populate this attribute during the conversion process (see S-101 DCEG clause 2.5.8).